kvas-it/europython2017/3-if-ethics-is-not-none.md

 - We automate jobs away -- are we responsible for the resulting degradation of life of those workers.
 - Joseph Weizenbaum, Elisa.
-His quote about computer as "fundamentally conservative force".
+His quote about computer as "fundamentally conservative force" (socially conservative).
 - Technological progress sometimes enables continuing existing practice where otherwise social progress would be necessary.
 - Ole-Johan Dahl, Simula, work with Norvegian worker unions.
 Build stuff that allows people to influence their fate and stuff.
-- **Do we build technical stuff that works against our politics?
-If so, why do we do that?**
+- Do we build technical stuff that works against our politics?
+If so, why do we do that?
 - Andrey Ershov - education, computer literacy, make at art of computer programming public property!
 - BBN, ARPAnet: